learn-co-curriculum/dsc-introduction-to-keras-lab/README.md

 ## Plot the results

 As you might expect, we'll use our ```import matplotlib.pyplot as plt``` for graphing.
-Use the data stored in the history_dict above to plot the loss vs epochs and the accurcay vs epochs.
+Use the data stored in the history_dict above to plot the loss vs epochs and the accuracy vs epochs.

 ```python